Checklist for renting a property in Amsterdam

 Read more

 We send your proposal, including your personal written introduction, to the landlord/owner of the property.
-We furnish the landlord/owner with further information and advice.
+We provide the landlord/owner with further information and advice.
 The final decision on whether to accept a proposal always lies with the landlord/owner.

 Step 3: